Rohan, Middle-earth: Horses and warfare

 At the start of the War of the Ring a Full Muster would have been over 12,000 riders.
 Among the horses of the Rohirrim were the famed mearas, the noblest and fastest horses that ever roamed Arda.
 It was because of the close affiliation with horses, both in war and peace, that they received their name.
-Rohirrim (or more properly Rochirrim) is Sindarin for "Horse-lords," and Rohan (or Rochand) means "Land of the Horse-lords".

 Language

 Tolkien generally called the language simply "the language of Rohan" or "of the Rohirrim".
 The adjectival form "Rohirric" is common; Tolkien once also used "Rohanese".
 Like many languages of Men, it is akin to Adûnaic, the language of Númenóreans, and therefore to the Westron or Common Speech.